CenterForSpatialResearch/mapping_for_the_urban_humanities/Tutorials/01_MappingData00.md

 ![vector](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities/blob/master/Tutorials/Images/MappingData01/02_ElementsofSHP.png)

+**Note:** It is very important that all of these files stay together in the same folder otherwise QGIS will not be able to load the layer.

 Add the `populated_places.shp` and `admin_0_countries.shp` files.
 Even though we will only add these files to the map, QGIS still references the other files (.shx,.dbf,.sbn,.prj).
 The selected layers will be added in default colors.

-Note you can select multiple files by holding down Command (on Mac) or Ctrl (on Windows) while clicking the file names.

 ![layers](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities_2018/blob/master/Images/mappingdata01_03.png)

 **TROUBLESHOOTING**

 If you see a long line across the top or just one point appearing, it is probably an issue with the projection.
 To resolve:

-1. Change the project projection to World_Mollweide 1.Click on the numbers in the bottom right hand corner.
+1. Change the project projection to World_Mollweide
+	1. Click on the numbers in the bottom right hand corner.
 	![projection](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities_2018/blob/master/Images/mappingdata01_04.png)

 	2. Select World_Mollweide
 	![projection](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities_2018/blob/master/Images/mappingdata01_05.png)

 2. Change each layer's project
 	1. Double click on the layer name
 	![layer](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities_2018/blob/master/Images/mappingdata01_06.png)

 	2. Select World_Mollweide
 	![projection](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities_2018/blob/master/Images/mappingdata01_07.png)

-3. For the permanent solution, save the layer with the new projection and reimport the layer.
+3. To make this permanent, save the layer with the new projection and reimport the layer.
 We will cover this further when we discuss projections.

 **END TROUBLESHOOTING**

 The cities layer is represented by points and the countries layer is represented by polygons.
 The order of the layers can be controlled by dragging the layer names up and down in the `Layers panel` to the left of the Data Frame.

-**Click** and drag the admin_0_countries layer on top of the populated_places layer.
+**Click** and drag the `admin_0_countries` layer on top of the populated_places layer.
 The cities points are no longer visible because they are behind the countries polygons.

 ![order](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities_2018/blob/master/Images/mappingdata01_08.png)

 We want to be able to see both, so we will remove the country's fill color by changing the style of the data layer.
 Changing the style changes the way the data is symbolized on the map.
 The simplest way to style any dataset is to apply a single symbol to every feature in the layer.

 We will display the countries as just borders.
 To access the `Style Menu` **double-click** on the layer name in the Layers panel, or **right-click** on the layer name and select `Properties.`  There are many different ways to symbolize data on a map through QGIS.
 For now, we will just use one style for all of the features in the layer.

 ![properties](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities_2018/blob/master/Images/mappingdata01_10.png)

 Once inside the Layer Properties Menu **select** the `Style` tab. **Select** `Simple Fill` and then in the `Symbol layer type` menu **select** Outline: Single line.

 ![style](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities_2018/blob/master/Images/mappingdata01_09.png)